1hp-discord/1hp_terraria_server/Readme.md

-Here’s a README.md tailored for your Terraria server Docker setup, covering both TShock (vanilla+admin) and tModLoader (modded) servers, with clear instructions and explanations for each file and configuration.

----

 # Terraria Server Docker Compose Setup

 This repository provides a ready-to-use Docker Compose setup for running both a TShock (vanilla/admin) Terraria server and a tModLoader (modded) Terraria server in isolated containers.
 Each server is pre-configured for easy deployment and management.